Beginner Dive Gear Guide for UK Divers

 What to Buy Second: Exposure Protection

-After 5-10 rental dives, you'll understand UK temperature reality.
+After 5-10 rental dives, you'll understand cold water reality.
 Now invest in proper exposure protection.

-The UK standard.
+The standard choice.
 Semi-dry design with sealed wrists and ankles.
 Proper fit matters enormously.

-Essential for UK diving.
+Essential for cold water diving.
 Heat loss from your head is substantial.

 For extra warmth in shoulder seasons.